stellio-hub/stellio-docs/docs/quick_start_guide.md

 -   Search service: 8083
 -   Subscription service: 8084

-Please note that the environment and scripts are validated on recent Ubuntu versions and MacOS.
+Please note that the environment and scripts are validated on recent Debian/Ubuntu versions and MacOS.
 Some errors may occur on other platforms.

 Docker images are available on [Docker Hub](https://hub.docker.com/orgs/stellio/repositories).